dacoaster/yatt-pipe-action/README.md

 # GitHub Action for [yatt-pipe](https://github.com/yatt-ai/yatt-pipe)

-Please see the [yatt-pipe README](https://github.com/yatt-ai/yatt-pipe) for more information on configuring and using `yatt-pipe`.
+Please see the [yatt-pipe README](https://github.com/yatt-ai/yatt-pipe) for more information on configuring and using `yatt-pipe` in regards to what each of the variables are for.

+Supported variables are:
+- credentials
+- ignore
+- override
+- source
+- target
+- data_types
+- verbose
+- no_git

 Here is the simplest example of how to configure/use this action:
 ```